alessioarcudi/ExIFFI/docs/datasets.md

 # Datasets

-The dataset class enables loading and manipulating the datasets.
-The datasets are contained in the folder `data` and divided into folders:
+The `Dataset` class enables loading and manipulating the datasets.
+The datasets are contained in the folder `data` and divided into two subfolders:

 - `real` → Real World Datasets
 - `syn` → Synthetic Datasets